Principal deuterium Hugoniot via Quantum Monte Carlo and $\Delta$-learning: Introduction

 To overcome the large computational cost of \emph{ab initio} simulations, machine learning techniques, aimed at constructing accurate potential energy surfaces, have become increasingly popular.
 Within this approach, one uses a dataset of configurations, i.e. the \emph{training set}, to build a machine learning potential (MLP) that is able to reproduce energies and forces calculated with the given target method \cite{Behler2007}.
 Unlike DFT MLPs, the QMC ones are relatively less common, given the larger computational cost and the consequent difficulty of generating large datasets, usually necessary to construct accurate MLPs.

-In this work, we have successfully built a very accurate MLP with QMC energies, forces and pressures in the region of the deuterium Hugoniot, using the so-called $\Delta$-learning approach.
-The Hugoniot curve computed by the MLP shows an excellent agreement with the most recent experiments, and it shares with the best DFT functionals the same, - if not better -, accuracy.
+In this work, we have built an accurate MLP using QMC energies, forces and pressures in the region of the deuterium Hugoniot, using the so-called $\Delta$-learning approach.
+The Hugoniot curve computed by our QMC-MLP shows an excellent agreement with the most recent experiments at low density, while presenting a slightly larger compressibility for temperatures above $10$~kK, where the experimental points are also affected by larger error bars.